CopernicaMarketingSoftware/Documentation/SMTPeter/spf-validation.md

 ## What is SPF?

-Let's start with some background information first.
-SPF is a technology to specify which servers on the internet may send out email messages out of your name.
+Let's start with some background information.
+SPF is a tool to specify which servers on the internet may send out email messages using your name.
 In reality people normally use an intermediate server offered by their provider to send out emails.
 However, from a technical perspective it is perfectly possible for every computer to deliver email directly without such an intermediate server.